 The Bottom Line

-Your mid-level java developer resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+Keep your mid-level java developer resume focused on outcomes that matter to the business.
+Recruiters want to see ROI, not just activity.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $110,000 - $160,000 | Job Outlook: Growing 15% through 2030